-On Article 370 and Article 35A, Rajnath Singh says 'We will do what we have to do'
+Is Gadkari in PM race?
+All these are khyali pulao' and nothing else, says Rajnath

 "I want to assure it as the Home Minister, nobody needs to feel unsafe in India.
 Strict action will be taken against those who indulge in violence, irrespective of religion.
 Infact I had said yesterday in Jammu, that safety of Kashmiris studying or living in any part of India is responsibility of all citizens.
 Even an advisory was issued to all states regarding this," he told ANI in an interview.

-When asked about media reports doing rounds about Nitin Gadkari being an aspirant for Prime Ministers post, Singh said "PM will be Modi ji, no doubt about that."
+When asked about media reports doing rounds about Nitin Gadkari being an aspirant for Prime Minister's post, Singh said "PM will be Modi ji, no doubt about that."

 "These are all imaginary situations; it is 'khyali pulao' and nothing else.
 We will get clear majority or even 2/3rd, the PM will be Modi ji, no doubt about that," he said.